 Raptors & Owls

 There are many raptors in the Highlands- Buzzards, Golden Eagles, Peregrines, Short-Eared Owls and Hen Harriers to name but a few.
 A juvenile White-Tailed Sea Eagle has also been seen from time-to-time.
-The Findhorn Valley (or Raptor Valley as it’s aptly known) gives a spectacular backdrop for those wanting to watch the aerial displays.
+The Findhorn Valley (or Raptor Valley as it’s aptly known) gives a amazing backdrop for those wanting to watch the aerial displays.
 It’s especially spectacular to watch the larger, slower birds being mobbed by the smaller and faster Ravens and Peregrines.

 Osprey regularly fish the local waters and a good view can be had in the nesting season from the hide at Loch Garten.

 Crossbills & Crested Tits